-Making the mistake of having the mind-set that “it could never happen to you” is the biggest mistake any parent could make when it comes to the safety of their child.
-I hope that by sharing our story you will talk about it so we can all learn from it.
+Making the mistake of thinking “it could never happen to you” is the biggest mistake any parent could make when it comes to the safety of their child.
+I hope that by sharing our story you will talk about it and share it so that we can all learn from it.

 This incident happened in a split second.
-I want to be detailed so parents can relate and really understand how easy this happened to us.
+I want to be detailed so parents can relate and really understand how easily this happened to us.

 My mother woke me up frantic and said they couldn’t find Nicholas.
 I flew downstairs and out the door.
 The quick story I got was that he was last seen in the driveway right at the garage door which was open.
 The boys asked to ride their power wheels police car and they were right at my husband’s feet when he turned around to lift the police car out of the garage.
 When he turned back around to put it on the driveway Nicholas was gone.
 Jonathan wasn’t able (or not willing) to give my husband a clue.
 He quickly checked the immediate area.
 The garage is attached to the house so he went inside to ask my mother if Nicholas came inside.
 When they couldn’t find him my mother woke me.